ionic-team/vscode-ionic/roadmap.md

 - (bug) On a new project - see if it can be built in current directory otherwise git history is messed up when it moves the folder.
 - (bug) Bundle id validate doesnt accept "stuff"
 - (bug) Creating a new Ionic project should allow changing version number/bundleid (see bug WN-276 in Capacitor project)
+- (feat) cordova-plugin-file is required if you install cordova-plugin-advanced-http (inspect plugin.xml)

 ## Docs
 - (docs) Record video of previewing in editor